 She said “There are many things that I love about working at the school.
 My main things would be the people and the vision.
 There is so much the school want to do to ensure that the children have the best possible start in life and I feel that the school have an amazing ethos, faith and determination.
 The people are amazing and more like a family.
 Being here from the start makes it even better”.

-Business and External Relations Manager of King Solomon International Business School.
 His role is to develop the business ethos of the school and working relationships with businesses, community organisations, individuals and Civic society.
 As a qualified Adult Education teacher he frequently speaks in churches, schools, universities and professional forums.
 He has worked within the education and social enterprise sector for over twenty five years and has initiated several accredited personal development and mentoring programs.

 He is a board member of several national and regional organisations (including political, faith and business) and is committed to working to effect positive change in people and organisations.
 He is a director of the Black Country Urban Industrial Mission, providing work based Chaplaincy and has been appointed as an External Advisor to Ofqual (Office of Qualifications and Examinations Regulation).
-His overwhelming passion is to help pupils of King Solomon School maximise their Potential.
+His overwhelming passion is to help pupils of King Solomon School maximise their potential.